-SHow (required) the verb for this command.
+() Here: SHow (required) the verb for this command.
 The minimum spelling is SH.
 ALias (required) the subject for this command.
-The minimum spelling is AL. LOCal or REMote (Optional) entering either LOCAL or REMOTE here tells NetEx/eFT to display a local or remote alias definition rather than a NetEx/eFT alias definition.
-The mini mum spellings are LOC and REM. alias (optional) the name of a previously defined alias command.
+The minimum spelling is AL. LOCal or REMote (Optional) entering either LOCAL or REMOTE here tells eFT to display a local or remote alias definition rather than an eFT alias definition.
+The minimum spellings are LOC and REM. alias (optional) the name of a previously defined alias command.